 The powers conferred by this Division may, subject to section 11ZE(5), only be exercised in relation to a distribution licence.

-[Section 11ZI inserted by No. 20 of 1999 s.
+[Section 11ZI inserted: No. 20 of 1999 s.
 8.]

 11ZJ.
 Power of public authority to grant easements etc.

 (1) A public authority may grant to a licensee, on such terms and conditions as are agreed between the authority and the licensee, a relevant interest in respect of land held by the public authority in fee simple.